Both AMRs and AVGs are efficient automated goods transportation systems

 AGVs, automated vehicles that move in a guided way, have dominated the market over the past few decades.
 Nevertheless, in recent years, they’ve come up against a formidable competitor: AMRs, also known as autonomous intelligent vehicles (AIVs), which move and operate without preset routes.

 But what are the differences between these two automated transportation systems?
-Will AMRs end up replacing AGVs?
-Which transportation system is better?
 We break it all down in this post.

 Navigation system: guided vs. autonomous

 The main difference between AMRs and AGVs lies in the navigation system they use.
-While AGVs travel along a predefined route that they detect with laser- or wire-guided systems, AMRs adapt their routes according to the information they receive from their environment in real time.
-Additionally, AMRs are connected with the warehouse management system (such as Easy WMS from Mecalux) as well as with the company’s ERP to determine where to go at every turn.
+While AGVs travel along a predefined route, AMRs adapt their routes according to the information they receive from their environment in real time.

-This way, and with the help of technologies such as AI and machine learning, AMRs can configure their route through the facility by means of preloaded layouts, without the need for rails, wires, magnetic tape, or sensors.
+This way, and with the help of technologies such as AI, AMRs can configure their route through the facility by means of layouts, without the need for rails, wires or magnetic tape.
 And that’s why these mobile robots are called autonomous.

-AGVs, meanwhile, incorporate minimum intelligence and move in a guided way along a closed circuit, obeying simple programming instructions that they read via RFID or receive by Wi-Fi.
+AGVs, meanwhile, incorporate minimum intelligence and move in a guided way along a closed circuit, obeying simple programming instructions.

 Adaptability: closed circuit vs. open circuit